S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_Asymmetric_Encryption.md

 -----

- > Because of the differences in kernel vs software implementation of encryption, the authors of this project feal it is worth warning users that there is some risk for leakage of data destined for encryption.
+ > Because of the differences in kernel vs software implementation of encryption, the authors of this project feel it is worth warning users that there is some risk for leakage of data destined for encryption.
 Often this data can be found in the form of system logs or shell history files showing the interactions between a program or user and another program, ie `tail -n4 /root/.bash_history`-

  - Bash's history file output example